hortonworks-gallery/hdp22-twitter-demo/README.md

 - Sandbox comes with Ranger installed.
 You can use the below steps to setup Hbase/Hive audits to Solr and setup Silk (banana) dashboard to visualize these

-- Setup Solr and Banana and 'Ranger Audits' dashboard using HDP search (Solr 5.2)
+- Setup Solr and Banana and 'Ranger Audits' dashboard using HDP search (Solr 5.2) - note this will install a view and restart Ambari
 ```
 cd
 wget https://github.com/abajwa-hw/security-workshops/raw/master/scripts/setup_solr_banana.sh